richie-south/water_bowl_automation/README.md

 Connect the dots..
 Read water level from sensor, if water level in bowl is to low, open valve, close valve when water is at fixed level.

 <img src="https://raw.githubusercontent.com/richie-south/water_bowl_automation/master/media/part_3.gif" width="320">

+## TODO / Future work

+ - add count downdisplay, should display following.
+   - Time left to refill.
+   - Time left until program starts checking every 10 sec again.
+   - If program has "shutdown" and needs a restart.
+ - WIFI module that should send info to a rest api on every program event eg, refilling bowl, program "shutdown"...